ngyupeng/tp/docs/UserGuide.md

 * Removes the attendance of the persons at the given indexes in the attendance list from the event at the given event index.
-* Note that `PERSON_INDEX` refers to the index of the person in the attendance list under the event, and not the person list.
+* Note that `PERSON_INDEXES` refers to the index of the person in the attendance list under the event, and not the person list.

 Examples: